Evolve Therapy is Evidence-Based, Solution-Focused, Data-Driven, Results-Oriented

 Group Therapy is a powerful therapeutic tool at all levels of treatment.
 Peer approval and acceptance means everything to teens.
 During group sessions, therapists help adolescents develop and explore interpersonal relationships and work on specific treatment goals.

 At Evolve, we use group therapy in a variety of ways.
 Our teens participate in recreational groups, daily process groups, and 12-Step meetings when appropriate.
 They’re involved in several group sessions per day, which may include:

 Group Dialectical Behavioral Therapy

 Teenagers often feel lonely and misunderstood.
 We use process groups to establish a sense of community, support, and camaraderie on the path to health and recovery.
 The goal of a process group is for teens to find out more about who they are and the different ways they relate to others.
 In these groups, teens learn how they come across to other people, gain awareness of how they’re perceived, and understand the effect of their words and actions on others.
-For a teen, peers can give the most effective feedback and offer therapeutic pearls of wisdom.
+For a teen, peers often give the most effective feedback and can offer therapeutic pearls of wisdom.
 For a therapist, the group process setting offers a glimpse into how a teenager functions in the world.

 Mindfulness-Based Stress Reduction (MBSR)